Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Jun6, the pricing strategy "real-time" is so creative.

 Jun4, we decide to use https://html5up.net/future-imperfect, as our official website template, the mobile adaptable set save much time.

-Jun2, the AI report from Mary Meeker shock me.
+2025Jun2, the AI report from Mary Meeker shock me.
 Good news for us, desktop AI App time costing is growing and they may need SeeLayer to learn new App. https://www.bondcap.com/report/pdf/Trends_Artificial_Intelligence.pdf

 May29, visit an exhibition with my UIC college roomate, Yves，black myth WuKong，the best Chinese 3A game.